Fall Weekends on the Cape

 Biking on Cape Cod Rail Trail

-There are several biking trails – with a total of 114 miles of biking paths on the Cape – along the ocean vistas, meadows and lakes.
-Our favorite is the Cape Cod Rail Trail (CCRT), which follows a former railroad way for 22 miles from the town of Dennis in the south through the towns of Harwich, Brewster, Orleans, Eastham and Wellfleet.
+There are several biking trails – with a total of 120 miles of biking paths on the Cape – along the ocean vistas, meadows and lakes.
+Our favorite is the Cape Cod Rail Trail (CCRT), which follows a former railroad way for (now) 27 miles from the town of Yarmouth in the south through the towns of Harwich, Brewster, Orleans, Eastham and Wellfleet.
 The surface is paved and the hills are few – what’s not to like for a family of casual bikers?

 There are several rental shops along the Trail, the biggest being Barb’s at the southern end of the Trail in Dennis.